js-arias/gm-muller-2022/README.md

 it might be a good idea to link this repository and help others to replicate or re-use your analysis.

+Data from PaleoMap project
+(Scotese and Wrigth, 2018)
+is distributed under the CC-BY 4.0 license.

 ## Disclaimer

 As the models are a product of a pixelation of vectorial models,